 - How to structure your answer using different techniques?

-Additionally, some of the situations test your emotional intelligence:
+Additionally, some of these situations test the following parts of your emotional intelligence:

 - Personal Disposition- Honest/Impressive, Humor/Wit